-Competent Person Professional organisation Membership number Qualifications Relevant experience M Setuke (Mineral Resources) SACNASP 400300/12 BSc (Geology), BSc Hons (Geology) 17 years AM Lesufi (Mineral Reserves) SAIMM 706902 Government Survey Certificate of Competency 10 years
+COMPETENT PERSON PROFESSIONAL ORGANISATION MEMBERSHIP NUMBER QUALIFICATIONS RELEVANT EXPERIENCE M Setuke (Mineral Resources) SACNASP 400300/12 BSc (Geology), BSc Hons (Geology) 18 years AM Lesufi (Mineral Reserves) SAIMM 706902 Government Survey Certificate of Competency 11 years

-Legal entitlement Minerals covered by Mining Right Known impediments on legal entitlement Mining Right LP 129 MR (as amended) 0 1 The acquisition in respect of a portion of the farm Doornbosch 294 KT was completed in 2019.
+LEGAL MINERALS COVERED COMMENT PERIOD OF MINING KNOWN IMPEDIMENTS ENTITLEMENT BY MINING RIGHT RIGHT (YEARS) ON LEGAL ENTITLEMENT Mining Right LP 129 MR (as amended) PGMs together with metals and minerals found in association therewith.
+The acquisition in respect of a portion of the farm Doornbosch 294 KT was completed in 2019.
 30 years: 13 November 2013 to 12 November 2043 None

-The Bushveld layered sequence around Modikwa strikes northnorthwest to south-southeast and dips to the south-west at 9° to 12°, with local variations in the dip resulting in gradients of nearly 20°.
+The Bushveld layered sequence around Modikwa strikes northnorthwest to south-southeast and dips to the south-west at 9° to 12°, with local variations in the dipresulting in gradients of nearly 20°.
 There are several instances where some gentle "rolling" of the reef horizons have been recorded, and normally steeper dips are noted nearer the outcrop (as opposed to at depth).